How do Slot Canyons Form?

-Adorned with every life-zone found from Central America to northern Canada, this perpetually-studied region of North America is an edgeless canvas of heart-stopping vistas and savage environments, a place to be reckoned with and at the same time, loved.
+Adorned with every life-zone found from Central America to northern Canada, this perpetually-studied region of North America is an edgeless canvas of heart-stopping vistas and savage environments — a place to be reckoned with and loved at the same time.

 Where can I find a slot canyon?

 It’s no surprise that the Colorado Plateau has the greatest number of named National Park Service units outside of our nation’s capital.
 This geographic area is also home to a large concentration of incredible slot canyons.
-Gateway towns such as Escalante and Boulder, both located in Utah, are teeming with these mysterious canyons in need of your visit.
+Gateway towns such as Escalante and Boulder, both located in Utah, are teeming with these mysterious canyons that draw you in.

 Cutting through the Colorado Plateau is a winding, sandy web of slot canyons that serves as a natural channel system, moving water from the smaller individual plateaus into the region’s primary architect, the Colorado River, and its feeders, the Green, San Juan, and Little Colorado.

 Narrow then wide, sunlit then cooled black, these incredible formations have cracked through the desert as a result of centuries of erratic, tumultuous rainstorms, sand-spitting winds, snowmelt, and geologic upheaval.